shelajev/slowly-unhinged/plan.md

     *   Managing the lifecycle of the local Docker containers using the `testcontainers` Rust library.
     *   Starting a Cloudflare Tunnel to create a secure, public URL for the local services.
     *   **Registering** its live tunnel URL with the Central Hub, associating it with the user's screen name.
-    *   Keeping the nanobanana key purely in memory, preferring a Hub-supplied default when no user override is configured.
+    *   Keeping the nanobanana key purely in memory and now requiring that a local key be configured before the companion completes preflight.
     *   Capturing short microphone samples, running local transcription, and generating virtual background prompts that are surfaced in the Companion UI.

 3.  **The Zoom Client (Zoom App Frontend):** A standard web application (HTML/JS/CSS) that runs in a webview inside the Zoom client.
 This is the user-facing component during a meeting.
 Its responsibilities are: